Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 - SJTU drone, fork of TUM Simulator on Melodic, Parrot ARDrone,
 - ArduPilot and SITL simulator, no need of ROS nor Gazebo but compatible, very handy and widespread.

+We have looked for the more widespread simulators that could be used along with ROS.

 ### Comparison of exiting simulator :